freetom/web-tracker/README.md

 `git clone https://github.com/freetom/web-tracker/`

 Open chrome and go on `chrome://extensions`, tick "developer mode", click "load unpacked extension", give him the folder of the just downloaded `web-tracker`.
 Done

+## Possible improvements

+The add-on currenty supports dumping of request headers and request parameters.
+It might be interesting to add the recording of the responses too.